-The terms of our engagement require us to communicate to you, based on information provided to us, the principal terms and conditions of those agreements and commitments brought to our attention or which we may have discovered during the course of our audit, as well as the reasons justifying that such commitments and agreements are in the company's interest, without expressing an opinion on their usefulness and appropriateness or identifying such other agreements, if any.
-It is your responsibility, pursuant to Article R.225-31 of the French Commercial Code (Code de Commerce), to assess the interest involved in respect of the conclusion of these agreements for the purpose of approving them.
+The terms of our engagement require us to communicate to you, based on information provided to us, the principal terms and conditions of those agreements and commitments brought to our attention or which we may have discovered during the course of our audit, as well as the reasons justifying that such agreements and commitments are in the company's interest, without expressing an opinion on their usefulness and appropriateness or identifying such other agreements and commitments, if any.
+It is your responsibility, pursuant to Article R.225-31 of the French Commercial Code (Code de Commerce), to assess the interest involved in respect of the conclusion of these agreements and commitments for the purpose of approving them.

-Our role is also to communicate the information provided for in Article R.225-31 of the French Commercial Code in respect of the performance of agreements and commitments already approved by General Shareholders' Meetings.
+Our role is also to communicate the information provided for in Article R.225-31 of the French Commercial Code in respect of the performance of agreements and commitments already approved by the General Shareholders' Meeting.